-All reported violations of Applicable Laws or the Code will be promptly investigated by CONSEN-SUS's Compliance Officer, (with the assistance of the Compliance Committee or other management officials) and will be treated confidentially to the extent consistent with CONSENSUS's interest and its legal obligations.
+All reported violations of Applicable Law or the Code will be promptly investigated by Consensus Compliance Officer, (with the assistance of the Compliance Committee or other management officials) and will be treated confidentially to the extent consistent with Consensus interest and its legal obligations.

-All investigations of reported violations of Applicable Laws or the Code will be directed and/or coordinated by the Compliance Officer and Legal Counsel if necessary.
+All investigations of reported violations of Applicable Law or the Code will be directed and/or coordinated by the Compliance Officer and legal counsel if necessary.
 Covered Individuals are required, as a condition of continued employment, to cooperate with any internal investigations.

-If any investigation reveals the receipt of an identified overpayment, CONSENSUS will return the overpayment to the appropriate payor.
+If any investigation reveals the receipt of an identified overpayment, Consensus will return the overpayment to the appropriate payor.
 Normal overpayments or errors that do not suggest that violations of law have occurred should be brought to the attention of the carrier.